Social media has allowed companies to advertise their offerings to a massive audience.

 Without providing value, how can you expect to get anything in return?

-Moreover, people have become accustomed to getting freebies, so take that into consideration for your social media marketing strategy.
+Moreover, people have become accustomed to getting freebies, so consider that for your social media marketing strategy.

 - Graphical content.